Large-billed crow

 The large-billed crow (Corvus macrorhynchos), formerly referred to widely as the jungle crow, is a widespread Asian species of crow.
 It is very adaptable and is able to survive on a wide range of food sources, making it capable of colonizing new areas, due to which it is often considered a nuisance, especially on islands.
-It has a large bill, which is the source of its scientific name macrorhynchos (Ancient Greek for "large beak") and it is sometimes known by the common name thick-billed crow.
+It has a large bill, which is the source of its scientific name macrorhynchos (Ancient Greek for "long-billed") and it is sometimes known by the common name thick-billed crow.
 It can also be mistaken for a common raven.
-Johann Georg Wagler first described the species from a holotype obtained from Java in the year 1827.
 The eastern jungle crow and Indian jungle crow were once considered conspecific and together called the jungle crow.

 Subspecies

+The large-billed crow was formally described in 1837 by the German naturalist Johann Georg Wagler under the current binomial name Corvus macrorhynchos.
+The type locality is the island of Java.
+The specific epithet macrorhynchos is from Ancient Greek μακρορρυγχος/makrorrhunkhos meaning "long-billed".

-It has nine subspecies, and some of them are distinctive vocally, morphologically and genetically, leading to treatments that raise some of them into species status.
+Eight subspecies are recognised.
+Some are distinctive vocally, morphologically and genetically, leading to treatments that raise some of them into species status.